 Unfortunately, its viewing angle is disappointing, so watching it seated directly in front is best.
 However, its excellent response time makes it an enticing option for gamers hoping to save money on a great TV.
 It has superbly low input lag and offers an extremely responsive gaming experience.
 The U7N has two HDMI 2.1 bandwidth ports, each capable of up to 4k @ 144Hz with VRR.
 Furthermore, it has full 120Hz Dolby Vision support, a great feature for a lower mid-range model.

 There aren't any native 120Hz TVs in the budget category, but if you're looking for one that supports 120Hz, consider the TCL Q6/Q651G QLED.
-The TV is limited to 60Hz, but the 55, 65, and 75-inch sizes can do up to 1440p @ 120Hz, with a full VRR range to match.
-This makes it one of the cheapest TVs on the market with a 120Hz refresh rate that works with VRR.
+The TV is limited to 60Hz in 4k, but the 55, 65, and 75-inch sizes can do up to 1440p @ 120Hz, with a full VRR range to match, making it one of the cheapest TVs on the market with a 120Hz refresh rate that works with VRR.
+The option to game in 1440p @ 120Hz is great for those who would rather trade in some sharpness and detail to game in 120 fps.
 It also supports Dolby Vision at 60Hz, another great feature for a budget model.
 It offers a great array of gaming features, has low input lag, and has a fast enough response time for minimal blur behind quick motion.
 The 85-inch and 98-inch models have a native 120Hz refresh rate, but those sizes fall outside of the budget category.

 Unfortunately, it has worse picture quality than the more expensive models on this list, with much worse contrast due to the lack of a local dimming feature.
 It gets bright overall and is quite colorful, but without local dimming, it can't truly emphasize bright highlights.
 The TV has a disappointing viewing angle, so it's not great for a wide seating arrangement.
 Nevertheless, it's a great bang-for-the-buck option for gamers.